bitsofcotton/p0/README.md

 # Tips on dimension
 We vanish prediction dimension by 2 of pairs invert/plain, complex/sedenion prediction.

+# Tips on 0 invariant chain.
+If there's non categorized clustered invariant chain, there should be 0 invariant on the categorize chain.
+So to avoid this, we can pass the argument into p0 as linearly weighted, this causes slips the 0 chain into some of the large number of clustered ones.
+With this, if there's a invariants balanced whole sum 0 vector, we can break the balance of them.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing